fbpx

 The Charges for Palliative Care:

 Palliative Care is provided to people for free.
-But there are some charges for medications, dressings, treatments, and other equipment.
+However, there are some charges for medications, dressings, treatments, and other equipment.
 There may be an extra fee when care is taken in private hospitals.
-So, overall, ‘Palliative Care’ can be described as a special kind of service provided to the patient to improve their quality of life.
-In addition to this, it also acts as a ‘System Management Care’ by planning to cure patients of the early symptoms of severe diseases.
-Early Palliative Care not only benefits patients but also their family.
-So, it’s always a better idea to consult a specialist and, if possible, go for early Palliative Care.
+So, overall, 'Palliative Care' can be described as a special kind of service provided to the patient to improve their quality of life.
+In addition to this, it also acts as a 'System Management Care' by planning to cure patients of the early symptoms of severe diseases.
+Early Palliative Care not only benefits patients but also for their families.
+So, it's always a better idea to consult a specialist and, if possible, go for early Palliative Care.

 How to Get the Caretakers: